sshukul/moai_spriter_plugin/README.md

 then include the files in your main.lua and import the exported spriter animation files as shown in the sample project (https://github.com/sshukul/MoaiSpriter).

-Keeping the module separate as a git submodule will allow you to receive updates as newer Spriter features are added.
+Keeping the module separate as a git submodule will allow you to receive updates directly in your game, as newer Spriter features are added.